-The first five of these research centers (i.e., CASCI, DCIC, Trace, HCIL, and iPAC) are sponsored or cosponsored by the college.
+The research centers CAFe, CASCI, CLIP, HCIL, iPAC, SoDA, and Trace are sponsored or co-sponsored by the college.
 In addition, there are many other research facilities on campus that might relate to students' academic interests.
-Please see a comprehensive list here: www.umd.edu/directories/centers.cfm.
+A comprehensive list can be found on the Centers and Institutes section of the University of Maryland's website.